gionare/redberry-Bitcamp-project/README.md

 ## Credits

-- The website design and development are done by
+- The website design and development are done by:

 ## Giorgi Nareklishvili